gemcommunity/gem_2019/Working_with_data.md

 ## Getting files

 If you have grabbed these data files in advance, great!
 If not, let's get them now...
+This is partly because we need files to demonstrate how to work with files, and partly as a basic reference for how to fetch files from the internet.
+It's fairly straightforward to start doing this programmatically in a workflow.

 First, we'll grab a NASA CDF file with THEMIS data from the NASA Space Physics Data Facility.
 There are sveral ways to do this, but we'll use a basic, generic FTP transfer.
 Since we already know eaxctly what the file is, and where it is, this method works just fine.